WhackerLink/whackerlink_v3/README.md

 ### Download WhackerLink

-Download the WhackerLink files from this github repo onto your PC.
+Clone whackerlink repository

 ### Set config files

 Setup the config files.
-Rename the `config.example.yml` file to `config.yml` and open it in notepad or your favorite code editor.
-Also rename the `rcon_logins.example.yml` to just `rcon_logins.yml`.
+Rename the `config.example.yml` file to `config.yml` and open it in notepad or your favorite editor.
+Also rename the `rcon_logins.example.yml` to `rcon_logins.yml`.

 ### Finish config files

 Put the google json file into the root directory of whackerlink and rename it to `google.json`.
 Open the `config.yml` file and under the `‘sheetsJson: './something-124.json'` change `‘./something-124.json’` to `‘google.json’`.
 Under the sheetsID put the google sheet that the rids and channels are listed in.
 The ID should look something like this: `14KmRdIIGcLWQnM4sWBKFxJOmqj7-Mh0vXO8taKsEgJU`.
+You can find this in the URL of your sheet while viewing.

 ### Run WhackerLink